Reading at Rosedale

 At Rosedale we aim to promote a reading culture across the school.
 As well as teaching children how to read we want them to enjoy reading and read for pleasure.
 On this page you'll see some of the things we do in school to promote reading.

-If YOU READ A BOOK AND DO NOT ENJOY THE BOOK YOU CAN COME AND SWAP IT AT OUR SWAP SHOP.
-HOWEVER, YOU CANNOT BRING IN INAPPROPRIATE Books.
+IF YOU READ A BOOK AND DO NOT ENJOY THE BOOK YOU CAN COME AND SWAP IT AT OUR SWAP SHOP.
 They are in Key Stage 1 hall and in Key Stage Two Shared Area.
 There are fantastic, brilliant books that you can enjoy.
 Bring in a book that you do not really like but somebody may enjoy the book who especially likes books.
 Even if you bring one book, you can only take one.
-There are books which you can get lost in them.
+There are books that you can get lost in.